saaspegasus/pegasus-docs/experimental/react-front-end.md

 The features it includes are:

 - A standalone Vite / React application.
-- Authentication via headless allauth and sessions---including sign up, login, social login, 2fa, email confirmation, and logout functionality.
+- Authentication via headless allauth and sessions---including sign up, login, social login, email confirmation, two-factor authentication, and logout functionality.
-- A sample profile page which shows how to retrieve data from your back end and display it.
+- A sample profile page which shows how to retrieve data from the logged in user (via the back end APIs) and display it.
-- The employee lifecycle demo that ships with Pegasus (if enabled).
+- The employee lifecycle demo that ships with Pegasus (if enabled), showing a full create, update, delete (CRUD) workflow.

 The standalone front end is *only available on TailwindCSS* and uses DaisyUI for styling.

-**The standalone is not intended to be a replacement for Pegasus's UI, but a reference example you can use as a starting point to build standalone, React, single-page-applications with Pegasus.**
+**The standalone is not intended to be a replacement for Pegasus's UI, but a reference example you can use as a starting point to build standalone, single-page-applications with Pegasus and React.**

 Here's a demo: